sirech/talk-lean-functional-kotlin-backends/presentation.md

 - simplicity (easy to reason about it since it's predictable)
 - makes it easy for scaling and fixes part of side-effects

-Link to next slide:
-- FP, by nature, describes the *logic* rather than the control flow
-- leads to becoming close to the domain => create privites as we go

 ---

 class: center middle